libAtoms/ExtXYZ.jl/README.md

 ## Installation

-This package will shortly be registered in the General registry, so installation of the latest stable release is as simple as pressing `]` to enter `pkg>` mode in the Julia REPL, and then entering:
+This package is registered in the General registry, so installation of the latest stable release is as simple as pressing `]` to enter `pkg>` mode in the Julia REPL, and then entering:

 ```julia
 pkg> add ExtXYZ